Endemic Species Definition

+In the case of endemic plants, sometimes, species become endemic due to habitat destruction.
 The Redwood Forest on the West Coast of the United States has become endemic as it is now almost entirely limited to California.
 While there was a time when Redwoods used to cover much of the United States but have been destroyed by logging and are now limited to a small conservation area.

 Diseases, on the other hand, can also be endemic.
 An endemic disease may be geographically isolated or it may be isolated to a certain group.
 Malaria is an example of an endemic disease because it is mostly limited to small pockets of infection in Africa.

 Endemic Species of India

 A list of the endemic species of India is mentioned below:

 Asiatic Lion is also known as the Indian Lion and can be only found in and around Gir Forest National Park of Gujarat.
 These are listed as endangered species.
 These are one of the five big cats found in India, the others being Indian Leopards and Bengal Tigers.

 Kashmir Stag, Kashmir Valley

 Also known as Hangul, the Kashmir Stag is found in the dense forests of Dachigum National Park, Kashmir Valley and Chamba district, Himachal Pradesh.